What to Eat When You Have Chickenpox?

 Chickenpox is caused by the varicella-zoster virus and is a common childhood illness.
 It also sometimes affects adults as well.
 The symptoms of the disease include fever, fatigue, loss of appetite, and itchy rashes.
-While there is no proper cure for chickenpox, supportive care that includes adequate nutrition can help speed up its recovery.
+While there is no proper cure for chickenpox, supportive care that includes adequate nutrition.
 It can help strengthen the immune system during this vital time.
 Read on to learn all about the foods to eat when you have chickenpox.

 During chickenpox, people get a fever and skin infections, which can lead to dehydration, primarily in children.
 Hence, it is important to maintain proper hydration during this time.
 Water is ideal, but you can also have alternatives like coconut water, clear soups, and herbal tea.
-They may help in soothing the itchiness and burning sensation of the body.
+These fluids help maintain hydration, which is especially important during fever and illness, and may contribute to overall comfort.

-Chickenpox leads the body to a state of inflammation.
+Chickenpox triggers an immune response as the body fights the viral infection.
 It is when the body needs extra resources in the form of nutrients to heal.
 The foods you can eat need to be soft and nutrient-rich, which are easily digestible.

 Here is an overview of the foods that you can eat during chickenpox: